-RPGs have a tendency to tackle big subjects.
+RPGs tend to tackle big subjects.
 Go through the classics on the Super Nintendo and you will find them taking on subjects including war, racial disparity, evolution and several other big life issues.
 One game that dives deeper than most is Illusion of Gaia.
 It asks a lot of existential questions about the meaning of existence.
 At the same time, it also manages to be a very fun action RPG.

 The Role You Play

-You play as Will, A young boy with psychic powers.
+You play as Will, a young boy with psychic powers.
 He carries a flute that he can use ou play melodies that affect the world around him.
 It also serves as his primary weapon.
 He can also use his powers to pull objects from a distance.

 One of his other main abilities is to enter a dark space and change his form into the Dark knight Freedan.
 Freedan has slightly different abilities than Will.
 He fights with a sword which gives him slightly longer range and he does slightly more damage in combat.

-There are a lot of strange plot points throughtout Illusion of Gaia.
+There are a lot of strange plot points throughout Illusion of Gaia.
 There is a comet that is heading for Earth and needs to be destroyed.
-Will is told by a voice in his flute to gather six mystic statues in order to gain the power to destroy the comet.
+Will is told by a voice in his flute to gather six mystic statues to gain the power to destroy the comet.
 The game also takes will and his friends to plenty of different areas from the Incan valley to the Great Wall of China to locate the statues.

-The big problem is that there really isn’t enough to connect the plot points together into one cohesive story.
+The big problem is that there really isn’t enough to connect the plot points into one cohesive story.
 You end up just bouncing from one plot point to another with an occasional bit of exposition thrown in.
 It ends up feeling very random and nonsensical at times and needs more explanation to tie it all together.